myxdvz/booktree/README.md

 # booktree
-Reorganize your audiobooks using ID3, MAM or Audible metadata into a tree structure recommended and supported by media servers like Audibookshelf.
+Reorganize your audiobooks using ID3 or Audible metadata into a tree structure recommended and supported by media servers like Audibookshelf.
 The originals are untouched and will be hardlinked to their destination

 It does the following:
 - take a source folder, ideally your downloads folder where your audiobook files are